sait-wbdv/winter-2024/src/lib/content/assessments/cpnt-262/activity-1.md

 - Create an account with scratch and share a link to your project in the text submission box
 - Export the project file and attach it to your submission.
+- Also attach markdown files and/or image files of your board